ingenerator/vagrant-mirror/README.md

 This will exclude the "/log" folder from rsync and symlink it directly to the shared folder.

+Under the hood, vagrant-mirror just uses rsync so if for some reason you want to update your host with a bigger set of changed files from the guest (perhaps you ran a script that modified your source code somehow) you can just SSH to the guest and run rsync to copy files from the mirror folder back to the virtualbox share.

 ### Excluding paths

 Perhaps there are paths you don't require on your virtual machine.
 For example, syncing your docs